-Our annual Employee Engagement Survey, conducted by an independent firm, tracks key engagement indicators and provides comparison results from our business peers.
+We measured employee engagement in 2012 in an engagement survey, made available to every employee and completed anonymously.
+Conducted by an independent firm, the survey tracks key engagement indicators and provides comparison results from our industry peers.

-The survey is made available to every employee.
-It's completed anonymously and asks for employee feedback on key topics, including commitment, pride and loyalty, satisfaction with REI's benefits package, operational and leadership effectiveness and communication.
+The survey asks for employee feedback on key topics, including commitment, pride and loyalty, satisfaction with REI's benefits package, operational and leadership effectiveness, and communication.